-a) 4 HA of agricultural land north of Ipswich Rd is allocated for development.
-The site is shown as site SS0031 on the plan in Map 4 on page 22.
-It has the potential to deliver 60-140 new homes.
-The actual number of homes to be built must be subject to a detailed site assessment based on the policies in this Plan, and in the MSDC emerging Local Plan.
-Development of the site must provide vehicular, cycle and pedestrian access through the site to its boundary with the site south of Low Road which is the subject of DEB 4 Policy 4.
+4 Ha of Agricultural land north of Ipswich Road is allocated for development.

+The site is shown as site DEB3 on the Proposals Map.
+It has the potential to deliver an estimated 60 - 140 new homes.
+The actual number of homes to be built must be subject to a detailed site assessment based on the relevant policies in the development plan.
+Development of the site must provide vehicular, cycle and pedestrian access through the site to its boundary with the site south of Low Road which is the subject of Policy DEB 4.